niteshswarnakar/collepeapi-frontend/README.md

-This is collegeapi frontend repository which you can view it in this Link Link : https://pulchowkdata.netlify.app/
+This is collegeapi frontend repository which you can view it in this Link : https://pulchowkdata.netlify.app/

 If you like this, Please consider #star to this repo.
 It will remind me someone visited this repo